MetaLoc: Learning to Learn Wireless Localization: Experimental Setup

+We randomly deploy 24 APs operating at 2440 MHz as transmitters.
+The number of RPs ranges from 10 to 54, and each TP is characterized by its 5-nearest RPs in the signal space.
+We assume that the data generated from the same path-loss models forms one task.

-For the WI perspective, we conduct experiments on six different scenarios generated from the WI platform, in which the layout of the scenarios is designed quite differently.
+From the WI perspective, we conduct experiments on six different scenarios generated from the WI platform, in which the layout of the scenarios is designed quite differently.
 Twenty APs are deployed randomly as transmitters in each scenario.
-Scenarios 1, 2, 5 and 6 are chosen as the training tasks, and Scenarios 3 and 4 are chosen as the test tasks.
-The number of support samples $k_{spt}$ is 100, and the number of query samples $k_{qry}$ is 30.
+The RSS data generated from scenarios 1, 2, 5 and 6 (S1, S2, S5, S6) are chosen as the training tasks, and the RSS data generated from scenarios 3 (S3) and 4 (S4) are chosen as the test tasks.